 - In June you will have a lot more daylight hours than you will in September and October.

-- There is a risk of snow in both May, June, September and October and nights will certainly be cold.
+- There is a risk of snow in May, June, September and October and nights will certainly be cool or cold.

 - Winter in Yellowstone is also beautiful – see our Yellowstone Winter Vacation Guide.